-- 1. Authorize acceptance of compensation from the applicant in the amount of \$650 for the unauthorized occupation of State land for the period prior to December 9, 2022. - 2.
-Authorize issuance of a General Lease Recreational Use to the Applicant beginning December 9, 2022, for a term of 10 years, for the use and maintenance of one existing mooring buoy, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$140, with an annual Consumer Price Index adjustment; and Protection and Indemnity or Watercraft Liability insurance in an amount no less than \$500,000 per occurrence. - 3.
-Authorize the Executive Office or designee the authority to replace Exhibits in the lease, if necessary, to accurately reflect the buoy's location, on the condition that the location is consistent with the Tomales Bay Mooring Program.
+- 1. Authorize acceptance of a Lease Quitclaim Deed from the Lessee for Lease 9522, a General Lease Recreational Use, effective May 31, 2023. - 2.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning June 1, 2023, for a term of 10 years, for the use and maintenance of one existing mooring buoy; annual rent in the amount of \$140, with an annual Consumer Price Index adjustment; and Protection and Indemnity or Watercraft Liability insurance in an amount no less than \$500,000 per occurrence.

-EXHIBIT A
+Exhibit A